 "A guidance-oriented approach is a concerted approach by a school team and its partners, in which objectives are set and services (individual and collective), tools and pedagogical activities implemented to guide students in their identity development and career planning.
 These activities and services are integrated into the school’s success plan and its educational project; they are not simply a series of isolated actions in which the school team is not closely involved."

 Making Dreams Come True: Achieving Success Through the Guidance-Oriented Approach,

 MEQ, 2002, p.18, emphasis added.

 Making Dreams Come True: Achieving Success Through the Guidance-Oriented Approach (2002) remains the official GOAL document.

 Veuillez noter que les contenus sur cette page sont exclusivement en anglais.

-Teaching and Learning Tools are resources developed either individually by, or in collaboration between, the GOAL Network, and the GOAL teaching community, the school boards, or LEARN.
+Teaching and Learning Tools are resources developed either individually by, or in collaboration between, the GOAL Network, the GOAL teaching community, the school boards, or LEARN.